Davidson Young Scholars - Frequently Asked Questions

 Q. Is a video of my child’s music performance and ability considered a portfolio item?

 No. While videos of musicianship years beyond same-age peers displays talent, it does not demonstrate the academic qualifiers we look for in portfolio items when determining eligibility for the Young Scholars program.
-All fine arts submissions will be looked upon as supplemental to academic work, not taking the place of academic work samples.

 Q. Can I submit awards/certificates or report cards to show my child’s accomplishments?